 Prescribed fire is a forest management technique usually applied to tracts of land during dormant periods.
 Low-intensity fires usually cause minimal damage and most plants can recover in time.
-On the other hand, highintensity fires can kill many plants and organisms.
-Fire suppression techniques used repeatedly to the same tract has been shown to reduce diversity and inhibit forest regeneration in many situations.
+High-intensity fires, on the other hand, can kill many plants and organisms.
+Fire suppression techniques used when used repeatedly has been shown to reduce diversity and inhibit forest regeneration in many situations.

-In Table 4 on page 60, the first four ecosystems show how often fire would be applied to restore a perceived balance.
+In Table 4 on page 60, the first four ecosystems show how often fire would be applied to them to restore a perceived balance.
 For the drier regimes, those intervals can range from every 1 to 3 years in the restoration phase followed by every 3 to 5 years thereafter.
-For high elevation, moist regimes, that can be every 5 to 10 years during the restoration phase and then every 18 to 25 years thereafter.
+For high elevation moist regimes, that can be every 5 to 10 years during the restoration phase to every 18 to 25 years thereafter.
 Footnote 12 in that table seems to imply that prescribed fire would be applied to other forest regions but with less frequency.
-I must emphasize that natural fires are very rare in those regions.
+Natural fires are very rare in those areas.